rohitk285/ShareSpace/README.md

 This project is for Lateral Inductions of Spider R&D.

-## Tech Stack
+## Tech Stack Used

 1. MongoDB Atlas
 2. ExpressJS
 3. ReactJS
 4. NodeJS
 5. TailwindCSS
+6. Docker Desktop
+7. Nginx
+8. APIs used :
-6. Google Drive API
+   - Google Drive API (For file storage)
-7. Socket.io
-8. JWT and Google Auth 2.0 (Authentication)
+   - Google Auth 2.0 (For Google Sign In)
+9. Libraries used:
+   - Socket.io
+   - bcryptjs (For hashing)
+   - crypto.js (For encryption)
+   - jsonwebtoken (For JWT based Authentication)